 Tapping valve sleeves shall be supplied with stainless steel body, studs and fasteners unless otherwise specified.
 The tapping gate vale shall have the interior and exterior of the valve coated with two-part liquid or fusion bonded epoxy in accordance with AWWA C550, applied at the valve manufacturer’s facility and provided holiday free.
 Tapping valves shall have an inlet flange conforming to ANSI B16.1, Class 125 for attachment to a tapping sleeve or cross, unless indicated otherwise on the Contract Drawings.

 All hardware shall be stainless steel.

+Approved Suppliers:

+Mueller Canada Limited.

+Clow Canada.

+DeZurik Inc.

+Or Equivalent

 441.05.09.04 Butterfly Valves is amended by the addition of the following: